Medical Dermatology for skin conditions like eczema

 Acne

 The cause of acne is complex: clogging of pores, hormones, bacteria, and inflammatory processes all contribute.
-Each patient’s skin is unique and Dr. Cameron tries to tailor his regimen for each patient based on that.
-Depending on the patient’s severity, previous treatments, and skin type, treatment options that Dr. Cameron considers include topical prescription retinoids, prescription cleansers, prescription topical antibiotics, oral antibiotics, oral contraceptives, spironolactone, and oral isotretinoin (Accutane).
+Each patient’s skin is unique, and we tailor treatment regimens based on individual skin type, severity, and previous treatments.
+Treatment options may include topical prescription retinoids, prescription cleansers, prescription topical antibiotics, oral antibiotics, oral contraceptives, spironolactone, and oral isotretinoin (Accutane).

-Dr. Cameron also works with his patients to discuss how to correctly use topical medications to ensure tolerability, compliance, and therefore efficacy.
-Once the acne is under control, Dr. Cameron also can work with patients on improving any scarring via various modalities.
+We also work closely with patients to discuss how to correctly use topical medications to help ensure tolerability, compliance, and effectiveness.
+Once acne is under control, we can also help improve acne scarring through various treatment modalities.

-If you need help getting your or your child’s acne under control, then consider scheduling an appointment with Dr. Cameron for further evaluation.
+If you need help getting your or your child’s acne under control, consider scheduling an appointment with Cameron Dermatology.

 Cysts and Lipomas

-Dr. Cameron can diagnose your potential cyst or lipoma and is also skilled at surgically removing them if needed.
+We can diagnose potential cysts or lipomas and are also skilled in surgically removing them when needed.

-If you are interested in discussing a possible cyst or lipoma, then consider scheduling an appointment with Dr. Cameron for further evaluation/treatment.
+If you are interested in discussing a possible cyst or lipoma, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Dandruff